Only 1 spots left for this Fall 2023

 - Advice directly from Recruiters and HR staff at top studios like Pixar, Dreamworks, ILM, Weta, Riot, and Fortiche.
 How best to apply - beyond the website.
 How to build rapport

-Advice from Animation Students in my
+Advice from Animation Students

 I have to say I’ve tried a lot of schools and this by far is the best one.